flonatel/libdontdie/README.md

 # libdontdie
-library that sets TCP KEEP ALIVE parameters when socket(3) is called
+a library that can be pre-loaded and that sets the TCP KEEP-ALIVE flag whenever `socket(2)' is called

 [![Build
 Status](https://secure.travis-ci.org/flonatel/libdontdie.png)](http://travis-ci.org/flonatel/pipexec)